Skip to main content Skip to footer site map

 All males have breast tissue.
 However, men that have gynecomastia experience an increased amount of glandular tissue in the pectoral area.
 These patients usually feel embarrassed and often avoid situations where they will need to expose their chests in public, which can affect their confidence and self-esteem.

-Dr. Dadvand, a double board-certified plastic surgeon in Los Angeles, has dedicated a large part of his practice to deeply understanding gynecomastia and develop techniques to surgically correct this condition.
+Dr. Dadvand, a board-certified plastic surgeon in Los Angeles, has dedicated a large part of his practice to deeply understanding gynecomastia and develop techniques to surgically correct this condition.
 He specializes in gynecomastia surgery for males of all ages in LA and strives to help his patients achieve their goals.
 To learn more about Dr. Dadvand’s work, get in touch with his practice and make an appointment today.

 What Causes Gynecomastia?